avipars/CS-Resources/DigitalSystems/FunctionalCompleteSets.md

 NOR

-And then you can add certain combinations to them and they'll still be complete sets.
+And then you can addany additional gates to them and they'll still be complete sets.